Keith Powers (politician)

 Keith Powers (born November 16, 1983) is an American politician, Democrat, and council member for the 4th district of the New York City Council.
 He succeeded former council member Daniel Garodnick in 2018, and was appointed Majority Leader in 2022.
+On January 3, 2024, Amanda Farias replaced Keith Powers as Majority Leader of the New York City Council.

 The district includes the Upper East Side, Central Park South, Grand Central Terminal, Tudor City, Waterside, Peter Cooper Village, Carnegie Hill, Stuyvesant Town, the United Nations as well as part of Yorkville and Turtle Bay in Manhattan.

 Life and career

 Powers attended The Epiphany School and St. Francis Preparatory School, both Catholic schools.
-He received his B.A. in political science from the University of Dayton in 2005 and his M.A. in political science from the City College of New York Graduate Center in 2013.
+He received his B.A. in political science from the University of Dayton in 2005 and his M.A. in political science from the City University of New York's Graduate Center in 2013.

 From November 2006 to January 2011, Powers served as the chief of staff for New York State Assembly member Johnathan Bing.
 He was the campaign manager for New York State Senator Liz Krueger during her 2006 campaign.
 Since January 2011 Powers has served as the chair of the Business Affairs Committee of Community Board 6.
 From January 2011 to the start of his campaign in April 2017, he was the vice president of Constantinople & Vallone Consulting, a government relations consulting firm.

 On September 12, 2017, he won the Democratic nomination for New York City Council District 4.
 He won the November 7 general election and took the place of Councilman Dan Garodnick on January 1, 2018.

 In January 2019, he was ranked first (tied with Helen Rosenthal) as top lawmaker on New York City Council by City and State.

+In 2023, Powers withdrew from the NYC Progressive Caucus of the New York City Council.

+2025 Manhattan Borough President Race

+Following the decision by New York City Manhattan Borough President Mark Levine to open a campaign account for city comptroller, Powers announced that he would run to succeed Levine in the 2025 Manhattan Borough President Election and Democratic primary.On June 24, 2025, New York State Senator Brad Hoylman-Sigal defeated Keith Powers in the Democratic Party primary for Manhattan Borough President.